benhartz/pimged-pages/README.md

 ```

 ## Example scripts and data

-Get the example scripts from the [GitHub repository](https://github.com/benhartz/pimged-example),
+### Get example scripts
-it is cloned by using the following command
+Get the example scripts from the [GitHub repository](https://github.com/benhartz/pimged-example), it is cloned by using the following command
 ```commandline
 git clone https://github.com/benhartz/pimged-example.git
 ```